 This post may contain affiliate links for which I may earn a small commission if items are purchased via the link.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 When you think of wineries, kid-friendly doesn’t often pop into your mind.
 But I’m here to tell you that there are many kid-friendly wineries in Temecula!
 Family friendly wineries in Temecula exist and have some great amenities, even for the youngest visitors.
 This was Milana’s second trip to Temecula and we visited different wineries than on our last trip.
 Some were better than others, with playgrounds and farm animals for the kids to see.
 Our favorite time of year to visit is September, when it’s not as crowded as the summer months and you can see grapes growing, which makes the landscape that much more beautiful.
-Here is a list, in no particular order, of some family-friendly options.
+Here is a list, in no particular order, of some family-friendly wineries in Temecula.

 This was one of the first wineries we visited and it’s one of the most kid friendly wineries in Temecula.
 The grounds here are beautiful and the tasting room is large and can accommodate strollers from what we saw.
 Keep in mind, that if you are tasting, kids cannot be right by the bar area.
 We opted to sit at a table and do our tasting that way so that Milana can be near us.